xprocess-org/xp_knowledge/README.md

 ## The Motivation

-I worked as a quality assurance manager for two years and i know that, if you want to build a strong conpany you need to write every thing related to its processes down to produce a good product every single time. even if its note perfect at firts, system documentation will help you to maintain stable work flow which can be improved over time.
+I worked as a quality assurance manager for two years and i know that, if you want to build a strong company you need to write every thing related to its processes down to produce a good product every single time. even if its not perfect at first, system documentation will help you to maintain stable work flow which can be improved over time.

 ## Common use cases